Alfie Davis

-Alfie Ronald Davis (born 25 February 1992) is an English professional mixed martial artist and kickboxer.
+Alfie Ronald Davis (born 25 February 1992) is an English professional mixed martial artist.
 He competes in the lightweight division for the Professional Fighters League (PFL).
 He won the 2025 PFL Lightweight Tournament.
 A professional since 2014, he previously competed in Ultimate Challenge MMA, where he held the lightweight championship, as well as Cage Warriors, Konfrontacja Sztuk Walki (KSW) and Bellator MMA.
+As of August 21, 2026, he is #3 in the PFL lightweight rankings.

 Professional mixed martial arts career

 Early career

 Davis made his MMA debut on UCMMA where he faced Cilas Matos on 1 February 2014, at UCMMA 38, winning the bout by submission via brabo choke.
 He then went on to win his next six out of seven bouts prior to his first bout at Bellator, including winning the UCMMA Lightweight Championship at UCMMA 44 on 5 September 2015 and the LFC Welterweight Championship at LFC 11 on 12 March 2017.

 Davis faced Jay Dos at Bellator 179 on 19 May 2017.
 He won the fight by spinning side kick knockout in the first round.